 Feast your eyes instead, on some of the decor: like this Green Man hiding surreptitiously on the corner of an armoire in the hotel's

-the Royal Pavilion.
+The lamp, really, makes a perfect introduction to Brighton's big tourist draw, the Royal Pavilion.
 Constructed by King George IV when he was just prince, the edifice seemed to have been made with the dual purpose of blithely misrepresenting Asian cultures (aesthetically, it's a bizarre and opulent mash-up of a mogul's palace, a Merchant-Ivory production, a Chinese restaurant and the planet Naboo), and making George's father Mad King George III even madder.
 I can't show photos from inside, because photography's not allowed, but here are a couple of exterior shots to give you an idea:

 The pavilion was built on the site of a farmhouse that the Prince Regent purchased on advice from his doctor.
 As might be inferred from this statue, George suffered from a certain amount of gout: